Hurlyburly (film): Critical reception

-Hurlyburly has a 58% rating on Rotten Tomatoes based on 38 reviews with the consensus: "Though Hurlyburly offers a showcase of powerhouse performances from its leads, it's held back by a meandering narrative and verbose explorations of cynicism."
+Hurlyburly has a 57% approval rating on Rotten Tomatoes based on 37 reviews with an average rating of 5.7/10.
+The website's consensus reads: "Though Hurlyburly offers a showcase of powerhouse performances from its leads, it's held back by a meandering narrative and verbose explorations of cynicism."

 Roger Ebert gave the film 3/4 stars and said Penn gives "a remarkable performance."
 Stephen Holden of The New York Times said, "In evoking the casual cruelty of contemporary life in a certain time and place, this screen adaptation of David Rabe's play is a misanthropic triumph."
 In a negative review, Edward Guthmann of the San Francisco Chronicle called the film "a misbegotten mess."
 Guthmann argued, "Instead of keeping the rude spirit that drove the play, Drazan takes the material too seriously and tries to refashion it as an allegory for our demoralized times -- even though, 14 years later, its observations, cultural idioms and druggie characters are all dated."

 The film also attracted criticism for its depiction of women.
 The character of Donna (played by Anna Paquin, then fifteen-years-old) is given as a "gift" to Eddie and Mickey from Artie.
 Another character, Bonnie, is treated as an object to be gifted to Phil.